thorlindberg/thesis/dissertation/4 background.md

 {"chp":"Background"}

-In this chapter I present the background for this project, by introducing the company I have chosen to collaborate with on my proposal.
-This company provides software design, development and user insights to its clients, on a case-work basis.
-The identity of this company is intentionally kept anymous in this report to avoid breach of confidentiality, and as such I have chosen to derive generic data samples from the professional material they have provided me.
+In this chapter I present the background for this project by introducing the company I collaborated with on my proposal.
+This company provides software design, development and user insights to its clients.
+The identity of this company is kept anymous in this report to avoid breach of confidentiality, and as such the report presents generic samples derived from the material provided to me.

 <br>